rumble19/awesome-steam-deck/readme.md

 ## From Discover
 Apps to install from the built-in Discover store from Desktop Mode.
+- **ProtonUp-QT** - Install and manage custom (GE) Proton builds.
+Handy for games that don't work with the default Proton version for whatever reason.
 - **ProtonTricks** - Very useful tool to manage finicky games that require extra tweaks to run correctly.
 This can help with a bunch of mod installers as well.
 Lets you right-click an exe and run it in an game prefix.
 - **Anydesk** - Easy, free, and cross-platform remote desktop software.
 I do most of my Deck setup and management from my PC using Anydesk.
 - **Moonlight** - Stream games from your PC to your Deck.
 Useful for AAA games that don't run well on the Deck.
 Need to set up Nvidia Gamestream or [Sunshine](https://github.com/LizardByte/Sunshine) on your PC first.